Gunderson Dettmer Stough Villeneuve Franklin & Hachigian - The Inside View

 Summer associate profile: We look for candidates who have a demonstrated record of academic success, excellent interpersonal skills, strong business judgment and an entrepreneurial spirit.
 Prior work experience and participation in transactional and/or entrepreneurship clinics or student organizations is a plus.

-Summer Associates take on a variety of work assignments on projects including venture financings, commercial transactions, mergers and acquisitions, technology licensing, privacy compliance, and venture fund formation.
+Summer Associates will have the opportunity to work a variety of projects including venture financings, commercial transactions, mergers and acquisitions, technology licensing, privacy compliance, and venture fund formation.
 Pro bono opportunities are also available for summer associates.
-The firm offers a robust substantive training program and a myriad of social activities to encourage integration within the firm and engagement with our attorneys.
-By the end of our program, summer associates will have gained direct experience with the emerging technology marketplace and insight into building a legal career at Gunderson Dettmer.
+The firm offers a robust training program designed to develop practical skills and provide hands-on exposure to the work at Gunderson.
+In addition, our programming includes social events that encourage connection and engagement with our attorneys, integrating Summer Associates into the firm’s community and culture.

 Social media: